DPP Frequently Asked Questions

 What if I get suspended from OSU, can I be in the Degree Partnership Program?

-No - The DPP program is only for students in good academic standing at the university.
-If you are suspended while in the program, your DPP status will be removed from your account and the community college will be notified.
+No - The DPP program is only for current students at the university.
+If you are suspended while in the program, your DPP status will be removed from your account because you are no longer a current student and the community college will be notified.
 The staff at the community college can assist you in meeting the requirement to be reinstated at OSU.
 When you get reinstated to OSU, your DPP status will be added back to your OSU account and the community college will be notified that you have been reinstated to the DPP program.

 Can I live on campus at OSU?

 All admitted DPP students are eligible to live in a residence hall or cooperative house at OSU.
 You can find information on housing at: http://uhds.oregonstate.edu/housing/apply-now.